nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

-For REST messages, the content-type of the client request message is sent from the service client's security server to the service provider's security server and vice versa using the `application/x-road-rest-request` and `application/x-road-rest-response` parts, which contain HTTP headers.
-Handling of other HTTP headers varies.
+For REST messages, the content-type of the client request message is sent from the service client's security server to the service provider's security server and vice versa using the `application/x-road-rest-request` and `application/x-road-rest-response` parts, which contain "REST header part" of the REST request or response.
+REST header part consists of HTTP request line (for requests), HTTP status line (for responses), and HTTP headers (for both).
+Besides `Content-Type` header, also other headers may be preserved by the security server, but the processing varies.
 Some new headers are added (replaced if one already exists) by the security server, for example `x-road-request-id`.
 Some headers will be removed, for example `User-Agent`.
 All other headers are passed through as-is, for example `X-Powered-By`.